xamarin/Sport/README.md

 # Sport

 Sport is a Xamarin.Forms app initially built for Xamarin employees as a way to facilitate leaderboards for a few ping-pong tables and darts we have around the office.
 Athletes can join leagues, get ranked and challenge other athletes to move up the ladder.

+Sport employs the [Elo Rating System](https://en.wikipedia.org/wiki/Elo_rating_system).
+Each new member of a league initially starts with a rating of 1200.
+Anyone can challenge anyone, above or below you in the ladder.
+The larger the delta between the two players will result in how significant your rating increases or decreases.
+Victor over an athlete with a much higher rating than yours and you'll see a nice bump in your rating.

-As of 8/30/2015, Sport features 93.6% code share (3.3% iOS / 3.1% Android).
+As of 11/11/2016, Sport features 93.6% code share (3.3% iOS / 3.1% Android).

 [This is an example of an iOS athlete and an Android athlete conducting a challenge](https://www.youtube.com/watch?v=GmdvxDVluRA)